greg-szabo/coreum/docs/chain/node/run-validator.md

   ```

 **Attention!** *Keep the mnemonic phrase in a safe place, since it can be used to recover the key!*
+(Don't be confused with empty mnemonic after pubkey, it is shown in the end of the output)

-* If you have the mnemonic you can import it.
+* If you have the mnemonic you can import it(Skip it if you generated account at previous step)

   ```bash
   cored keys add $MONIKER --keyring-backend os --recover